wsj0415/AI-Prompt-Collector/README.md

 3.  **[✔️] Powerful Querying Capabilities:** Implemented modality filtering in the sidebar and multi-faceted sorting controls in the main header, empowering users to quickly and accurately find their prompts.
 4.  **[✔️] In-Depth Interaction:** Introduced a `Prompt Detail View`, allowing users to see the full, un-truncated content of their prompts in a focused, distraction-free environment, elevating the app from a simple list to a true knowledge base.
 5.  **[✔️] Enhanced Data Insights:** Polished the `Statistics View` by adding key metric cards, providing users with an immediate, at-a-glance overview of their collection.
+6.  **[✔️] Data Portability:** Implemented robust JSON export and CSV import functionalities, allowing users to back up and restore their data with ease.

 **Final Outcome:**
 The result is an application that is not only feature-complete but also professional in its aesthetics and user experience.
 It is now more intuitive, efficient, and well-prepared for future feature enhancements.